Top Tips to Staying Safe

 - Install security software on laptop

-Don’t be naive and assume you would never get hacked.
-Install security software on your laptop (and desktop computer) and always carry it hidden inside a sports bag rather than in its own obvious case.
+Don’t be naive and assume you will never get hacked.
+Install security software on your laptop (and desktop if applicable) and always carry it hidden inside a sports bag rather than in its own obvious case.
 Nowadays, university IT and learning centres are open around the clock and many students could be leaving these places in the middle of the night.

 - Be extra careful with money